0xklaue/autojenkins/README.md

 # How to use?
 You need 2 files for autojenkins to be operational:
  - Configuration file (`config.xml`) of your Jenkins
- - List of all repositories to be added in a CSV file, repos.csv.
+ - List of all repositories to be added in a CSV file, items.csv.
 The format should be as following:

 Keep your Jenkins config.xml & repos.csv in the same directory: